Common Questions About Medical Interviews & MMIs

-Medical interviews form one of three major criteria used by most universities to select students into medicine (the other two being UMAT and ATAR).
+Medical interviews form one of three major criteria used by most universities to select students into medicine (the other two being UCAT and ATAR).
 Aside from written applications, medical interviews are the only way that universities can assess your non-academic (non-cognitive) personal qualities.

 How important are medical interviews?